THE GOLDEN RULE

 One of the aspects that defined the coffee produced by Achille Gaggia's patented espresso machine design in 1938 was the thick crema produced by the pressure-brewing process.
 Rich crema has since become a highly desirable feature for modern espresso drinkers, but what exactly is crema?
 In truth, crema is a foam, created by suspended solids and CO2 – a phenomenon that only occurs in espresso, which was originally dubbed caffé crema (cream coffee).

 Unlike brewing drip coffee, where gravity pulls hot water through ground coffee at regular atmospheric pressure, espresso is ideally brewed at 9 bars of pressure, the key factor which allows for crema to be produced.
 The high-pressure environment inside the portafilter allows for the water to become supersaturated with CO2.
-When the water exits the portafilter in the form of espresso, the CO2 forms into thousands of tiny bubbles which are coated by parts of the oil extracted from the coffee, thus becoming the foam the floats on top of your espresso, aka, the crema.
+When the water exits the portafilter in the form of espresso, the CO2 forms into thousands of tiny bubbles coated by oils extracted from the coffee, thus becoming the foam the floats on top of your espresso — the crema.

 Without question, the temperature of your espresso can make or break your experience.
 Even with perfect preparation, shots that lack temperature stability will cool too quickly, producing an espresso that leaves something to be desired.
 Conversely, there are circumstances, such as switching from steaming to brewing, where the water in your brewing process will be too hot.
 Fortunately, ensuring temperature stability is easier than you might think.
 Outlined below are several methods you can employ to ensure that your coffee is brewed at the correct temperature and stays at the correct temperature.